dart-lang/site-www/src/_guides/language/language-tour.md

 Here’s an example of declaring an abstract class that has an abstract
 method:

-<?code-excerpt "language-tour/reference/abstract.dart"?>
+<?code-excerpt "lib/language_tour/classes/misc.dart (abstract)"?>
 {% prettify dart %}
 // This class is declared abstract and thus
 // can't be instantiated.
 abstract class AbstractContainer {
-  // ...Define constructors, fields, methods...
+  // Define constructors, fields, methods...

   void updateChildren(); // Abstract method.
 }